Rwandan genocide: International Criminal Tribunal for Rwanda

 Meanwhile, the UN established the International Criminal Tribunal for Rwanda (ICTR), based in Arusha, Tanzania.
 The UN Tribunal tried high-level members of the government and armed forces, while Rwanda prosecuted lower-level leaders and local people.

 Since the ICTR was established as an ad hoc international jurisdiction, the ICTR was scheduled to close by the end of 2014, after it would complete trials by 2009 and appeals by 2010 or 2011.
 Initially, the U.N.
 Security Council established the ICTR in 1994 with an original mandate of four years without a fixed deadline and set on addressing the crimes committed during the Rwandan genocide.
 As the years passed, it became apparent that the ICTR would exist long past its original mandate.
 With the announcement of its closing, there was a concern over how residual issues would be handled, because "The nature of criminal judicial work ... is such that it never really ends."
 The ICTR officially closed on 31 December 2015, and its remaining functions were handed over to the Mechanism for International Criminal Tribunals.
+During its 12 years of operation, the ICTR indicted 96 individuals.
+Of these, the ICTR (or the International Residual Mechanism for Criminal Tribunals as its successor) convicted 61 individuals, acquitted 14, transferred the cases against 10 to national jurisdictions, halted the proceedings against 10 (two of whom had their charges dismissed, two had their charges withdrawn by the Prosecutor, and six died), while one indicted individual fled and has not yet been found and tried.